-The contents of courses carrying this number will vary with the special interests and qualifications of the instructors teaching them.
+The content of the course carrying this number will vary with the special interests and qualifications of the instructors teaching them.
 Possible topics include period courses, courses from a distinct perspective, composer courses, and genre courses.
 Prerequisite: MH248.

 MH345 Music Since 1900 (3)